dae-cpp/dae-cpp/README.md

 Note that `cmake` will try to find Intel MKL at its default location: `/opt/intel/mkl`.
 If the installation path is different, please provide it with the following `cmake` option: `-DDAE_MKL_DIR=/path/to/intel/mkl/root/dir`.

-Instead of `cmake -DCMAKE_INSTALL_PREFIX=/install/path ..` you might consider using `ccmake ..`.
-This is a GUI for `cmake` that will allow you to see all the options available before building the solver.
+Instead of `cmake -DCMAKE_INSTALL_PREFIX=/install/path ..` you might consider using `ccmake ..`, a GUI for `cmake` that will allow you to see all the options available before building the solver.

 #### Test the solver

-Once installed with `DAE_TEST=ON` (it is ON by default), the solver can perform a quick self test:
+The solver can perform a quick self test.
+To build the test, dae-cpp should be installed with `DAE_TEST=ON` option (it is ON by default).
+To start the test, from the build directory execute `ctest`:

 ```bash
 ctest
 ```

-During this test the solver will solve DAE systems from `examples` directory using analytical (if available) and numerical Jacobians, and then compare the results with the reference solutions.
+During this test the solver will solve DAE systems from [examples](https://github.com/ikorotkin/dae-cpp/tree/master/examples) directory using analytical (if available) and numerical Jacobians, and then compare the results with the reference solutions.

 #### More building options